vmware-tanzu/velero/design/restic-backup-and-restore-progress.md

 ### restic restore progress

-The `restic stats` command returns the total size of a given snapshot.
+The `restic ls` command returns the number of files in a backup, including the size of each file.
-This can be compared with the total size of files in the volume periodically to calculate the completion percentage of the restore.
+This can be compared with the total size of these file in the volume periodically to calculate the completion percentage of the restore.
+The PodVolumeRestore CR's status will be updated with this information.

 ## Detailed Design